openfaas/docs/docs/deployment/kubernetes.md

 There are currently no sample functions built into this stack, but we can deploy them quickly via the UI or FaaS-CLI.

 #### Use the CLI

-* Install the CLI

-    ```bash
-    $ curl -sL https://cli.openfaas.com | sudo sh
-    ```

-    If you like you can also run the script via a non-root user.
-Then the faas-cli binary is downloaded to the current working directory instead.

 * Then clone some samples to deploy on your cluster.